How will you write about music? What do you need to say the songs that fill your earbuds and define your life?

 your writing genre could be personal reflection essay/personal memoir about music;

-as long as American music is featured prominently, this could be a first-person non-fiction narrative; Writing about gospel-blues, Gaye, Dylan, Dead, sixties music, etc of course is encouraged, but only if you have passion for those artists covered;
+as long as American music is featured prominently, this could be a first-person non-fiction narrative; Writing about gospel-blues, Gaye, Dylan, Dead, sixties music, etc of course is encouraged, but only if you have passion for those artists covered; these ideas can show up for one of your blogs this semester or they can be incorporated into the blog portion of your mixtape final.

-If you want to fall back on the lyrical analysis prompt, feel free to go for it Putting this out there to share with other instructors who might want to do a similar assignment.
+Putting this out there to share with other instructors who might want to do a similar assignment.